 After building a Flutter app with flutter build ipa --release, TestFlight rejected the upload via altool.

-Here’s what happened, why it happened, and how I automated the fix.
+Here’s what happened, why it happened, and how I automated the fix with a reusable Makefile target.

 The Error